bbrewington/docs.getdbt.com/website/docs/reference/resource-configs/teradata-configs.md

 The `valid_history` incremental strategy requires the following parameters:
 * `unique_key`: The primary key of the model (excluding the valid time components), specified as a column name or list of column names.
 * `valid_period`: Name of the model column indicating the period for which the record is considered to be valid.
 The datatype must be `PERIOD(DATE)` or `PERIOD(TIMESTAMP)`.
-* `use_valid_to_time`: Wether the end bound value of the valid period in the input is considered by the strategy when building the valid timeline.
-Use 'no' if you consider your record to be valid until changed (and supply any value greater to the begin bound for the end bound of the period - a typical convention is `9999-12-31` of ``9999-12-31 23:59:59.999999`).
-Use 'yes' if you know until when the record is valid (typically this is a correction in the history timeline).
+* `use_valid_to_time`: Whether the end bound value of the valid period in the input is considered by the strategy when building the valid timeline.
+Use `no` if you consider your record to be valid until changed (and supply any value greater to the begin bound for the end bound of the period.
+A typical convention is `9999-12-31` of ``9999-12-31 23:59:59.999999`).
+Use `yes` if you know until when the record is valid (typically this is a correction in the history timeline).

 The valid_history strategy in dbt-teradata involves several critical steps to ensure the integrity and accuracy of historical data management:
 * Remove duplicates and conflicting values from the source data: